drduh/macOS-Security-and-Privacy-Guide/README.md

     $ sudo networksetup -setwebproxy "Wi-Fi" 127.0.0.1 5555
     $ sudo networksetup -setsecurewebproxy "Wi-Fi" 127.0.0.1 5555

+Or to use an ssh connection as a [SOCKS proxy](https://www.mikeash.com/ssh_socks.html):

+    $ ssh -NCD 3000 you@remote-host.tld

 By default, OS X does **not** have sshd or *Remote Login* enabled.

 To enable sshd and allow incoming ssh connections: